Yesterday morning I crashed my car.

 We may very well have the spiritual acuity to see the root cause of another’s negative or unhelpful behavior, but do we have the right through proven, trusted, selfless, loving relationship, to actually speak into their lives and current situation?

-So often, we 'Christian' folk, although armed with the very best of intentions, can have a myriad of opinions and perhaps divine insights into a situation, but no matter how great the authority we assume, unless we have deep relationship with those people, our words will likely cause more harm than good.
+Often we, especially us ‘Christian’ folk, have a myriad of opinions and perhaps divine insights into a situation, but no matter how great the authority we assume, unless we have deep relationship with those people, our words will likely cause more harm than good.

 God is all about relationship.

 Jesus was constantly and publicly shamed, accused and condemned for the company he kept.
 He was called a thief and a drunkard, because these were the people he chose to associate with.
 He was more concerned with relationship than reputation, and this lack of pride and arrogance allowed him to cultivate deep relationships with the hurting, the unwhole, the broken and the vulnerable.
 Relationships that allowed difficult truths to be spoken, and not just spoken, received.

 Next time you want to highlight an area of dysfunction in the life of another, put away the blazing guns, and ask yourself …